-- Deploy effectively the tools, theories and methodologies used for the specification, design, implementation and documentation of computer based systems; - 2.
+- 1. Select and effectively use the tools, theories and methodologies used in Business Intelligence; - 2.
 Use computing methods, tools and techniques to solve a range of practical problems; - 3.
-Construct distributed and mobile applications using appropriate technologies; - 4.
+Select and use appropriate data analytics software tools; - 4.
 Work effectively as a member of a development team, and undertake management and planning activities, recognising the different roles within a team.